Runners¶

 Each Runner executes a single task at a time, but you can install multiple Runners in the same execution environment, enabling execution parallelism and greater throughput of the pending task queue.

-Some care should be taken when allocating Runners in a single environment:
+Some care should be taken when allocating Runners in the same environment:

-- Automations that depend on screen resource manipulation should not run together, as there will be competition for resources, leading to process failure.
-The ideal scenario is one automation that uses this type of resource and background automations running in parallel.
+- Automations that depend on screen resource manipulation should not run in parallel, as there will be resource contention, leading the process to fail.
+The ideal approach is to run an automation that uses this type of resource in parallel with background automations.

-- There is no limit to the number of Runners allocated in a single execution environment, but the type of process and how many resources the machine has (RAM, CPU, etc.) to process tasks in parallel should be considered.
+- There is no limit to the number of Runners allocated in a single execution environment, but the type of process and the available resources on the machine (RAM, CPU, etc.) to process tasks in parallel should be considered.

 Create Runner in the Orchestrator¶